kevinAlbs/specifications/source/change-streams/change-streams.rst

 Although the implementation of tailable awaitData cursors is not specified, this MAY be implemented with a ``tryNext`` method on the change stream cursor.

-All drivers MUST document how users can iterate a change stream and receive *all* resume token updates. whyAllowAccessToResumeTokens_ shows an example.
+All drivers MUST document how users can iterate a change stream and receive *all* resume token updates. `Why do we allow access to the resume token to users`_ shows an example.
 The documentation MUST state that users intending to store the resume token should use this method to get the most up to date resume token.

 Notes and Restrictions
 ^^^^^^^^^^^^^^^^^^^^^^